Overview

 - Learn as much about the disease as you can.

-- Ask questions of health care professionals, social workers and others involved in the care of your loved one.
+- Ask questions of healthcare professionals, social workers and others involved in the care of your loved one.

 - Call on friends or other family members for help when you need it.